CharlotteLaw/Weatherly/README.md

 # Weatherly
 A web application tells you the current temperature and weather condition of any city of your choice.

 **Back End**
-• Programmed using Python
+• Programmed using javascript
-• Used Flask as a backend framework to retrieve user input and display chatbot output
-• Integrated MySQL to create a database to store user's messages and the chatbot's responses
-• Integrated OpenAI's GPT-3 open-source language model API using python to generate contextual responses
+• Integrated Open Weather Map's API to access weather information worldwide

 **Front End**
 • Programmed using HTML and CSS
-• Used Flask to return HTML and CSS as the web application
+• Used ejs to return HTML and CSS

 ** **